 It's questions like these that have taxed our industry for decades.
-While nobody globally has been entirely successful in solving the conundrum, we believe this document provides fair models of renumeration, how the work and principles of best and worst practice.
+While nobody globally has been entirely successful in solving the conundrum, we believe this document provides fair models of remuneration, how they work and principles of best and worst practice.

-It is hoped that this document will assist both agencies and clients in determining fair and equitable agency renumeration that will allow the partnership to develop and prosper.
+It is hoped that this document will assist both agencies and clients in determining fair and equitable agency remuneration that will allow the partnership to develop and prosper.